 Those who receive Jesus’ broken body and poured-out blood become invisibly joined.
 One definition of ‘church’ is ‘the people who make up the body of Christ’.

 During a Eucharistic service, special prayers and Bible readings re-enact the Last Supper, making it as effective and real for us as it was for the first disciples.
-Once the bread and wine have been blessed and consecrated by the priest, members of the congregation receive small amounts, eating a piece and taking a sip from the chalice (ornamental cup).
-Those who haven’t yet made a Christian commitment are welcomed to receive a short prayer of blessing instead.
+Once the bread and wine have been blessed and consecrated by the priest, members of the congregation receive small amounts, eating a piece of bread and taking a sip from the chalice (ornamental cup).
+Those who haven’t yet made a Christian commitment are welcomed and invited to receive a short prayer of blessing instead.

 Christians traditionally regard a sacrament as an outward sign of an inward grace or as an enacted truth.
 But as that’s not entirely clear to many people nowadays, here’s another definition: a sacrament is an action made holy or special because of its capacity to demonstrate a religious truth, or a truth about God.